sukhbir77/Blog-Microservices/README.md

 # Online Blog Website with Microservices Architecture

-This repository showcases an Online Blog Website developed using a microservices architecture.
-The project consists of various services including a front-end client, comments service, custom event bus, comment moderation service, posts service, and query service.
-The technologies utilized include Node.js, Express, Redis, RESTful API, React, JavaScript, and an event bus for communication between services.
+Explore this Online Blog Website, a robust platform developed with a microservices architecture.
+The project comprises a front-end client, comments service, custom event bus, comment moderation service, posts service, and query service.
+Each microservice plays a specific role in delivering a seamless and efficient blogging experience.

 ## Microservices